GoogleCloudPlatform/datashare-toolkit/api/README.md

 ## Getting Started

-These instructions will setup an instance of the BQDS API Serivce in your GCP project.
+These instructions will setup an instance of the BQDS API Service in your GCP project.

 ### Create Storage Bucket